Choose Language

 Organisations processing digital personal data in India are now preparing for the rights granted under the DPDPA.
 For IT and cybersecurity leaders, understanding the rights of data principals under DPDPA is essential.

-These rights place obligations on your data-processing practices and shape how you design consent, governance and redress mechanisms.
 With many years of experience in regulatory compliance, we understand how complex this can feel.
 Therefore, we have crafted this blog to simplify it for you, offering practical insights and much needed clarity.

 Table of Contents